uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 We can use the "Fill sinks (Wang & Liu)" tool to **fill the sinks** in our clipped DEM.

-* When we do that, we might have to play with the "Minimum slope" value, but the default of 0.01 degrees should work well if the layer was reprojected to a suitable Projected Reference System.
+* When we do that, we might have to play with the "Minimum slope" value.
+A value of 0.01 degrees should work well if the layer was reprojected to a suitable Projected Reference System.
 * As an output, we only need to tick the "Filled DEM" (first one in the list), which we can also save to file.
 You can however keep the "Watershed Basins" output to check that your minimum slope is high enough.

 If we **re-run the Strahler order tool** on the filled DEM, we will be able to see more useful data.

 We can now colour the layer with "Singleband pseudocolor" to highlight the bigger streams.
+A palette that goes from white (for low values) to a dark colour (for high values) should work well.

 > To filter out the noise of the smaller streams and **highlight the major streams** in the network, we can use the `Raster > Raster Calculator` tool and use a formula like: `"name_of_layer@1" >= 6` (the value will depend on how many levels exist in the Strahler layer).
 We need to save to file to be able to do that (name it "strahler_filtered", for example).
 This will assign the value 1 to the cells matching the condition, and 0 to what is under the limit.